JacobChikwanda/Modern-JavaScript-Youtube-Tutorial/Part1/README.md

 1. User should be able to **login** and **logout**.

 2. User should be able to **see all items** we have in our shop.
-    i.

    For simplicity sake we will only have three products and three items in each our shop:
         1. **fruits**: apples, oranges and grapes
         2. **cars**: BMW's, Volvo's and land cruiser's
         3. **utensils**: spoons, forks and knives